MickHarrigan/cmpe413-proj/report/Report.md

 ## VHDL Code
-The source code for the project is kept entirely on [github](https://github.com/MickHarrigan/cmpe413-proj) for ease of development.
+The source code for the project is located [here](https://github.com/MickHarrigan/cmpe413-proj/tree/main/src), in the src directory.

 ## Simulations
 <!-- the below link could be dead -->